mjordan/islandora_solr_collection_family_tree/README.md

 Ancestors of booktest:4 are booktest:1, islandora:bookCollection, islandora:root
 ```

-Detection of multiple membership is supported, but the output of this drush command simply lists the parents/collections, it doesn't express the relationships.
+This implementation detects multiple collection memberships, but its output simply lists the parents/collections, it doesn't express the relationships.
 For example, 'islandora:22' is an image that is in two collections, 'islandora:sp_basic_image_collection' and 'test:mycollection', which are both direct children of 'islandora:root':

 ```
 drush --user=admin igft --pid=islandora:22